 When we did a small renovation, we also took the opportunity to replace four large windows with double glazed units.
 But I don't want to overstate that, it's a great idea, but it's not a necessary step for most households to zero their energy bills.

 Want more tips?
-See my blog post on the top 10 causes of high energy bills.
+See my blog post on the high electricity bills.

-Step 2 to No Energy Bills - Quit Burning Gas, Wood & Petrol
+Step 2) Quit Burning Gas, Wood & Petrol

 Next up, things got a little more involved.

 - Removed the central gas heating system and replaced it with a high efficiency split system AC.

 - Replaced the gas storage hot water tank with a high quality heat pump unit.

 - Capped the two old brick chimneys in the ceiling (it's an old house) and removed the slow combustion fireplace.

 The above steps allowed us to close our gas account.
 And 'burning stuff' is now restricted to efficient charcoal BBQ'ing or the odd fire pit.